MHickey2/EssenChelle-Oils/README.md

 ### 1. Home Page   <a name="homepage"></a>

-The home page has an introductory image and a shop button, that can bring you directly to the product page.
+The home page has a Hero image depicting a massage session, which is a strong indicator to the type of productss available within the site.
+There is some textual content describing the site purpose.
+There is also a shop button, that can bring the user directly to the product page, so that the user can begin shopping right away.

 <br>